 Modern American Polytheists are encouraged to participate in other groups, both on-line and in person, that meet their specific spiritual goals, such as a group with a specific magickal style, or a group that works within a specific cultural paradigm or with specific deities.

-There are no “official” organized Modern American Polytheist groups – it’s really not necessary for most of us to belong to a group, and the diverse workings of those who fall into this category would make group workings a challenge.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+There are no “official” organized Modern American Polytheist groups – it’s really not necessary for most of us to belong to a group, and the diverse workings of those who fall into this category would make group workings a challenge.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio